 1x Groupsets for Road Riding

 Most road riders still prefer 2x drivetrains but that may begin changing in the near future.
-Both Shimano and Sram offer 1x compatible road options as well.
+Both Shimano and Sram offer 1x road bike groupset options as well.

 Shimano’s Ultegra line can be converted to 1x by replacing the chainrings with a single 1x chainring.
-Shimano also offers the GRX RX810 1×11 groupset which is designed specifically for gravel use.
+Shimano also offers the GRX RX810 1×11 groupset which is designed specifically for gravel cycling.

 Sram’s Force, Rival, and Apex road groupsets are all available in 1x versions.
 Sram also offers the eTap AXS and Red eTap AXS road groupsets with electric shifting.
 They are available in 1×12 and 2×12 versions.